What is this medication?

 - Low levels of potassium or magnesium in the blood

 - Lung or breathing disease, like asthma

 - Parkinson's disease

-- an unusual or allergic reaction to haloperidol, tartrazine, other medicines, foods, dyes, or preservatives
+- An unusual or allergic reaction to haloperidol, other medications, foods, dyes, or preservatives

-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 Follow the directions on the prescription label.
-You can take this medicine with or without food.
+You can take this medication with or without food.
 Take your doses at regular intervals.
-Do not take your medicine more often than directed.
-Do not suddenly stop taking this medicine.
+Do not take your medication more often than directed.
+Do not suddenly stop taking this medication.
 You may need to gradually reduce the dose.

-Talk to your pediatrician regarding the use of this medicine in children.
+Talk to your care team about the use of this medication in children.
 Special care may be needed.
-While this medicine may be prescribed for children for selected conditions, precautions do apply.
+While this medication may be prescribed for children for selected conditions, precautions do apply.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.